mrgnhnt96/pnv/README.md

 API_KEY=<decoded_data>
 ```

-When the `generate-env` command is called, pnv will combine the keys to create flat environment variable names, which makes them compatible with most CI/CD tools and other environment management systems.
+When the `generate env` command is called, pnv will combine the keys to create flat environment variable names, which makes them compatible with most CI/CD tools and other environment management systems.

 > [!TIP]
 >
 > If you would like to generate the env file for a specific flavor, you can use the `--flavor` flag:
 >
 > ```bash
-> pnv generate-env --directory env_files --output env_files/outputs --flavor ci
+> pnv generate env --directory env_files --output env_files/outputs --flavor ci
 > ```
 >
 > All file extensions associated with the flavor will be generated into `.env` files.